Broker Check

 Deductible contributions

-Let's say you are married and file a joint return.
-Your modified adjusted gross income is less than $109,000, and both you and your spouse make $6,000 Traditional IRA contributions.
-You can now deduct $12,000 from your adjusted gross income.
-Adjusted gross income drives your tax bill, so lowering this number will result in a lower tax bill.
-That's up to $2,880 less in taxes you'll pay for the year.
-Put another way, that's up to $2,880 that will stay in your pocket.
+Let’s say you are married and file a joint return.
+Your modified adjusted gross income is less than $123,000, and both you and your spouse make $7,000 Traditional IRA contributions.
+You can now deduct $14,000 from your gross income to arrive at your adjusted gross income.
+Adjusted gross income drives your tax bill, so lowering this number can result in a lower tax bill.

 But what if you earn too much to deduct?